TheRemjx01/salesforce-ngJS-boilerplate/README.md

 To develop Salesforce in the moderm web development - SPA.
 Run fast, efficiently.
 No reload at all.

+### Cover in this guide:
+1. How to integrate local dev server+ tunnelling to `Visualforce page`
+2. Make simple AngularJS Application Works!
+3. How to connect `ApexController` `RemoteAction` with your app using `ngJSRemoteService` from library`salesforce-js-remoting-utils`

 ### Step by step
 #### Server Site: From `Salesforce`
 1. Create your custom controller, i.e: `SPA_HomePageCC`